 Completing four units of a General or Applied Subject will provide students with four QCE points so long as the student is deemed satisfactory for both Units 1 and 2 and achieves at least a C in Units 3 and 4.
 For VET courses, successful completion may earn the student between 3 and 8 points depending on the level of the certificate.
-This means that unlike the previous system, results in Year 11 contribute towards QCE points.
+This means that results in Year 11 contribute towards QCE points.